Diébédo Francis Kéré

 Diébédo Francis Kéré (born 10 April 1965) is a Burkinabé-German architect, recognized for creating innovative works that are often sustainable and collaborative in nature.
-In 2022, he became the first African to receive the Pritzker Architecture Prize.
-Educated at the Technical University of Berlin, he has lived in Berlin since 1985.
+In 2022, he became the first native African to receive the Pritzker Architecture Prize.
+Educated at Technische Universität Berlin, he has lived in Berlin since 1985.
 Parallel to his studies, he established the Kéré Foundation (formerly Schulbausteine für Gando), and in 2005 he founded Kéré Architecture.
-His architectural practice has been recognized internationally with awards including the Aga Khan Award for Architecture (2004) for his first building, the Gando Primary School in Burkina Faso, and the Global Holcim Award for Sustainable Construction 2012 Gold.
+His architectural practice has been recognized internationally with awards including the Aga Khan Award for Architecture (2004) for his first building, the Gando Primary School in Burkina Faso, and the Global Holcim Award for Sustainable Construction (2012 Gold).

-Kéré has undertaken projects in various countries including Burkina Faso, Mali, Kenya, Uganda, Mozambique, Togo, Sudan, Germany, Italy, Switzerland, the USA, and the UK.
+Kéré has undertaken projects in various countries including Burkina Faso, Mali, Kenya, Uganda, Mozambique, Togo, Sudan, Germany, Italy, Switzerland, the US, and the UK.
 In 2017 the Serpentine Galleries commissioned him to design the Serpentine Pavilion in London.
 He has held professorships at the Harvard Graduate School of Design, Yale School of Architecture and the Swiss Accademia di Architettura di Mendrisio.
-In 2017 he accepted the professorship for "Architectural Design and Participation" at the Technical University of Munich.
+In 2017 he accepted the professorship for "Architectural Design and Participation" at the Technical University of Munich, and a guest professorship at Bauhaus University, Weimar, in 2021.

-In 2022, he won the Pritzker Architecture Prize, the first person from Africa and the first black person to do so.

 Early life and education

 Kéré was born in the village of Gando, Burkina Faso.
 He was the first child in the village to be sent to school as his father, the village chief, wanted his eldest son to learn how to read and translate his letters.
 Since no school existed in Gando, Kéré had to leave his family when he was 7 years old to live with his uncle in the city.
 After finishing his education, he became a carpenter and received a scholarship from the Carl Duisberg Society to do an apprenticeship in Germany as a supervisor in development aid.
-After completing the apprenticeship, he went on to study architecture at the Technical University of Berlin, graduating in 2004.
+After completing the apprenticeship, he went on to study architecture at Technische Universität Berlin, graduating in 2004.

 During his studies he felt it was his duty to contribute to his family and to the community which had supported him, and to give the next generation the opportunity to follow in his footsteps.
 In 1998, with the help of his friends, Kéré set up the association Schulbausteine für Gando e.V. (now Kéré Foundation), which loosely translates as "Building Blocks for Gando", to fund the construction of a primary school for his village.
 His objective was to combine the knowledge he had gained in Europe, with traditional building methods from Burkina Faso.
 He completed his studies and built the first school in Gando as his diploma project in 2004, while also opening his own architectural office Kéré Architecture.